What is the Fed: History

-Alexander Hamilton proposed the idea of a federal banking system.
+Alexander Hamilton developed a plan for a federal banking system.

 Free Banking Era

-By 1860, nearly 8,000 state banks were issuing their own currency.
+By 1860, there were nearly 8,000 state banks, each issuing its own paper notes.

 Evolution of the Federal Reserve System

-The Goals of U.S. Monetary Policy, by John Judd and Glenn Rudebusch, FRBSF Economic Letter 99-04, Jan.
-1999
+The Goals of U.S. Monetary Policy, by John Judd and Glenn D. Rudebusch, FRBSF Economic Letter 1999-04, January 29, 1999.

 Any questions?
 Contact us.